-Helios Spain is the market leader with a market share of around 13% in the private hospital market in terms of sales.
-Helios Spain competes with a large number of stand-alone private hospitals, as well as with smaller hospital chains such as HM Hospitales, Hospiten, Vithas, Ribera Salud, Hospitales Sanitas, and HLA, among others.
+Helios Spain is the market leader with a market share of around 12% in the private hospital market in terms of sales.
+Helios Spain competes with a large number of stand alone private hospitals as well as with smaller hospital chains such as HM Hospitales, Hospiten, Vithas, Ribera Salud, Hospitales Sanitas, and HLA, among other chains.

 1 Market data based on company research and refers to the addressable market of Quirónsalud.
 Market definition includes both inpatient and outpatient health care services.
 It includes neither public-private partnership (PPPPPP (public-private partnership model)Public-private partnership describes a government service or private business venture that is funded and operated through a partnership of government and one or more private-sector companies.
 In most cases, PPP accompanies a part-privatization of governmental services.) nor occupational risk prevention centers (ORP).
 The market definition may differ from the definition in other contexts (e.g., regulatory definitions).

 2 The Lancet, News, Volume 9, Issue 12, E120, December 2021

 Reimbursement for COVID-19 patients in 2021 remained largely unchanged from 2020.
 The treatment is generally negotiated bilaterally according to existing contracts, tariffs, and regulations between the private hospital operators and the private health insurers or the relevant government authorities.